 Any student, faculty member, staff member, administrator, or visitor to the campus who has experienced or witnessed sexual harassment is strongly encouraged to report it.
-The college must know about incidents of sexual harassment in order to stop them, protect victims, safeguard the rights of complainants and respondents, and prevent future incidents.
+The college must know about incidents of sexual harassment in order to stop them, protect victims, and prevent future incidents.